comit-network/RFCs/RFC-010-Omni-Layer.md

 The Asset type header was introduced in [RFC002](./RFC-002-SWAP.md) to describe assets being exchanged in a COMIT SWAP protocol.

-This in combination with subsequent RFCs that define concrete execution steps for particular SWAP protocols enables users to negotiate and execute Omni Layer asset swaps.

 ## The Omni Layer Assets